ProfessorBienz/OSHomework/README.md

 Using all of the methods that you have completed above, convert a given virtual address to the associated physical address.
 First, look for the VPN in the TLB, catching any fault that occurs.
-If a page fault is thrown, find the PFN in the Page Table instead.
+If a TLB miss exception is thrown, find the PFN in the Page Table instead.
-**You will need to use a try-catch statement to catch page faults (and continue to throw any other fault with ’throw’).
+**You will need to use a try-catch statement to catch TLB miss exceptions (and continue to throw any other fault with ’throw’).
 This is a C++ method, but doesn't require knowledge of C++.
 Information on try/catch/try is available at [Try-catch-throw-statement webpage](https://learn.microsoft.com/en-us/cpp/cpp/try-throw-and-catch-statements-cpp?view=msvc-170)**